-When growing peppercorn plant as an indoor houseplant, give it the brightest light you can.
+When growing peppercorn plant as an indoor houseplant, give it the brightest light possible.
 The vines need the sun's energy to produce flowers and fruit.
-In a greenhouse or outdoors, partial sunlight is adequate for healthy growth.
+However, in a greenhouse or outdoors, partial sunlight is adequate for healthy growth.

-Peppercorn plants need a rich, humus-y soil that retains moisture.
+Peppercorn plants need humus-rich soil that retains moisture.
 However, the soil must have good drainage, and heavy clay soils can cause root rot.
 Use a light potting mix amended with compost or leaf mold.

-Peppercorn vines do not like to dry out.
-Water the plants when the surface of the soil feels dry.
+Peppercorn vines do not like to dry out, so water the plants when the surface of the soil feels dry.

 Temperature and Humidity

-Peppercorn plants are classified as zone 12 plants, which means that they need very warm temperatures to maintain health.
-Plants will stop growing when temperatures drop below 50 degrees F, and they may attract pests like weevils or flea beetles if stressed by the cold.
-Peppercorn plants like a humid environment, and appreciate regular misting.
-If you can provide enough light in a humid bathroom or kitchen, these are good places to grow the peppercorn vine.
+Peppercorn plants are classified as zone 12 plants, which means that they need hot temperatures to maintain health.
+Plants will stop growing when temperatures drop below 50 degrees Fahrenheit.
+Peppercorn plants like a humid environment and appreciate regular misting.
+If you can provide bright light in a humid bathroom or kitchen, these are some good indoor places to grow the peppercorn vine.

 Peppercorn plants are light feeders.
 In the spring, when growth begins to increase, you can give them a fertilizer for blooming plants with a 7-9-5 balance of nutrients.
 Fertilize every two weeks throughout the summer, and discontinue feeding in the fall and winter months.

 Pruning peppercorn vines isn't necessary for plant health.
-You may prune plants to remove any dead or dying foliage, or to keep plants in bounds when growing in a small space.
+You may prune plants to remove any dead or dying foliage or keep plants in bounds when growing in a small space.

-It takes patience to grow peppercorn plants from seed, but this method is valuable if you want to start many plants to sell or to give to friends.
+It takes patience to grow peppercorn plants from seed, but this method is valuable if you want to start plants to sell or give to friends.
 Take a mature (red) peppercorn berry from your vine.
-Soak the berry overnight to hydrate it, and plant just beneath the soil surface.
-Keep in a warm room between 75 to 85 degrees F; use a heated germination mat for best results.
+Soak the berry overnight to hydrate it, and plant it just beneath the soil surface.
+Keep in a warm room between 75 and 85 degrees Fahrenheit; use a heated germination mat for best results.
 Germination will occur in about 30 days.

 Peppercorn Plant vs. Piper Lolot

 Not all plants in the Piper genus produce peppercorns.
-Another Piper vine, the Piper sarmentosum, is valued not for its fruits, but for its edible leaves.
-Immature Piper sarmentosum plants look the same as peppercorn plants, with heart-shaped green foliage, so buy labeled plants from a reputable supplier to ensure you get the correct species.
+Another Piper vine, the Piper sarmentosum, is valued for its edible leaves.
+Immature Piper sarmentosum plants look the same as peppercorn plants, with heart-shaped green foliage.